 As a mother, it is important to ensure you get the best quality of sleep.
 This is important not only for yourself but for your family.

 Remember, a fully rested mother is able to function the way she needs in order to better take care of her home.
-Thus she is able to get everything she needs done around her home and is in better health.
+Thus she is able to get everything she needs to be done around her home and is in better health.

 Foods contain many different nutrients, hormones, chemicals, and compounds to help promote sleep.
 To get the greatest benefits from these foods eat them no later than a few hours before bedtime.